Squish for Qt Tutorials

 - Click in the first row, then click Edit > Remove, and then click the Yes button in the message box.
 At the end of this, your "Jane Doe" entry should be the first row.

-object to make its properties appear in the Properties view, and then check thetext
+object, which will make its properties appear in the Properties view.
+Check thetext

-Once we quit the AUT, the recorded test will appear in squishide
+Once we quit the AUT, the recorded test will look something like what we see in the in this screenshot.

 If the recorded test doesn't appear, click (or double-click depending on your platform and settings) the tst_general